COVID-19

 In the meantime, we apply what we know about the virus and how it spreads to try to minimize its opportunity to get from one person to the next.
 In other words, we use our brains, the same brains that make us the apex creature on the planet.
 Or to quote Jimmy Dugan in, A League of Their Own: “Start using your head.
 That’s the lump that’s three feet above your ass!”

-Let’s start with the simplest of these measures.
+Let’s start with the simplest of these coronavirus prevention guideline measures.
 Wash your hands.
 When my kids were little, our pediatrician (a tip of the hat to Dr Robert K Johnson, now retired) would say with no small degree of sarcasm: “Michael, last time I checked there was virtually nothing that can survive soap and warm water.”
 So, what has changed in the past 20 years?
 Well, nothing really.
 And it certainly applies to COVID-19.
-It is what is called lipophilic, meaning literally fat loving.
-It accomplishes this by producing a mucousy slime that makes it hard for things to get to it.
+It is what is called lipophilic, meaning literally fat-loving.
+It accomplishes this by producing a mucous slime that makes it hard for things to get to it.
 (It’s not the only infection that does something like that.
 Streptococcus bacteria, for example, surrounds itself with a hard shell that makes it harder for the host’s defenses to attack it.)
 Unfortunately for COVID-19, good ‘ol soap is its worst enemy.
 Soap strips away that slimy barrier and kills the virus.
 As in dead.
 So once again, wash your hands.

 We know how the virus spreads.
 It spreads through respiratory droplets coming from people who are infected and coughing and it comes from infected people touching things which leaves a viral residue behind that other people then come into contact with.
 It is this knowledge of how the virus spreads that has led to the concept of “social distancing.”
 The droplets carried in the cough of infected people travel about 6 feet.
 If you’re more than six feet away from an infected person, they won’t reach you but will instead fall to the ground and the virus that is in them will die in a few hours.

 Along the same lines, if you are coughing, stay at home and away from other people.
 You probably haven’t been tested for COVID-19, so no one knows if you have it or not.
 Don’t take the chance.
 It’s not your prerogative to potentially spread a deadly illness to someone else.
 If you must go out, put a mask on and limit your time around others to an absolute minimum.
-And for those of us that must be around people with coughs and other respiratory symptoms, wear a mask and use other Personal Protective Equipment (PPE) as directed.
-Whether it’s providing healthcare or shipping supplies to hospitals and grocery stores or keeping the lights on or picking up the garbage or making the things that keep our economy from grinding to a halt or keeping our information systems operating or putting out fires and policing our communities, we need you.
+And for those of us who must be around people with coughs and other respiratory symptoms, wear a mask and use other Personal Protective Equipment (PPE) as directed.
+Whether it’s providing healthcare or shipping supplies to hospitals and grocery stores keeping the lights on picking up the garbage or making the things that keep our economy from grinding to a halt keeping our information systems operating putting out fires and policing our communities, we need you.
 Take care of yourselves so you can continue to take care of everyone else.

 It’s not your prerogative to potentially spread a deadly illness to someone else.

-As for restricting activities and social gatherings and public spaces, does this really need further explanation?
+As for restricting activities social gatherings and public spaces, does this really need further explanation?
 Since the other way the virus spreads is through direct contact with a person or object that is contaminated, if thousands or millions of people are restricting their activities, that eliminates billions or trillions of potential episodes of transmission.
-The virus doesn’t care if it is from a handshake, a coffee cup, a door handle, a table or countertop, a shopping cart, a piece of gym equipment, an armrest, a cell phone screen, a steering wheel, a pen, a gasoline pump, or a remote control, if it is given the opportunity to get to the next host, it will.
+The virus doesn’t care if it is from a handshake, a coffee cup, a door handle, a table or countertop, a shopping cart, a piece of gym equipment, an armrest, a cell phone screen, a steering wheel, a pen, a gasoline pump, or a remote control if it is given the opportunity to get to the next host, it will.

 If we want to drive that 110,000,000 number of infected people down, or at least spread it out over a longer period of time, we have to do what we can to make it harder for the virus to get to the next person.
 So, do your part.
 Listen to Dr Oz who recommended that you stay home and take up a new hobby—start learning a new language or, if you have a partner and aren’t contagious, have more sex (the Obstetrician in me couldn’t resist including this last recommendation).
 The current infection rate for COVID-19 is thought to be 2–3, meaning that every person who gets it passes it on to 2 or 3 more people.
 In order for the virus to not be able to sustain its spread, that number has to drop to below 1.